-Tapkey is a Smartphone-based access control solution.
-It allows users to use their smartphones to open doors, cars or get other kind of access and to issue key fobs.
-Permissions are managed via the Tapkey Smartphone App or online via the easy to use Tapkey Web Portal.
-Users are authenticated using Tapky Username/Password or using their Google Accounts which allows seamless integration on platforms like Android.
+Tapkey is an electronic access control solution.
+It allows users to use mobile devices (most commonly their smartphones) to open doors, cars or get other kinds of access and to issue key fobs.
+Access permissions are managed via the Tapkey Access Management Web API, or apps like the Tapkey Smartphone app.
+Users are authenticated using a Tapkey user name/password combination or using any third-party identity provider, that supports OAuth.
+The Tapkey-App includes support for Google Identity and Apple ID, which allows seamless integration on platforms like Android or IOS, respectively.

 - Ease of installation